 By Jim Langley

 © 2021, all rights reserved.
 Jim Langley has been writing for more than 30 years while working as a life and health insurance agent.
 In recent years, his passion has turned to writing about his relationship with God.
-His goal is to encourage others to draw near to Him as well.
+His goal is to encourage others to draw near to Him.
 A long-time member of CBMC, he started writing “Fourth Quarter Strategies” in 2014.